-Thumper said something along the lines of, “If you can’t say something nice, don’t say anything at all” Okay God, I’m keeping my lips zipped for now.
+I always heard the saying, “If you can’t say something nice, don’t say anything at all.”
+Okay God, I’m keeping my lips zipped for now.
 I’ve been on the receiving end of the infamous “ghosting” that is so prevalent these days.
 Never have I done the same to another, but I think I get it now.
 I feel I’ve, “ghosted” God, simply because I’m at a lack of anything nice to say.
 Even my questions are laced with an undertone of strife.
 I know he understands it and I can feel him loving me through it.

 If my faith was strong enough to believe that there was a good answer, or that I’d receive an answer at all, I’d ask a heap of questions.
 I’d start with, why did Sam have to die that night?
 I’d quickly follow with, why didn’t our prayers work?